FinelyWorn

 So a woman who buys herself a $3,500 Cartier necklace with bonus money is making a better financial decision, in pure resale terms, than most people who receive a $3,500 engagement ring.
 Nobody frames it that way because the engagement ring comes with a story (commitment, tradition, romance) and the self-purchase comes with a different one (indulgence, vanity, shouldn’t you be saving?).

 The self-purchase story is wrong.
 Eighty percent of American adults now buy fine jewelry for themselves rather than wait for someone to give it to them.
 The number is 86% for millennials.
-The market figured this out before the marketing did.

 How a Serious Piece Reads in a Room